 Fitness Against Fascism

-SoapBox and CrossTown Fitness partnered to create this workout fundraiser event pairing an anti-oppressive, liberatory-minded high-intensity interval training (HIIT) workout led by SoapBox and CrossTown’s Caullen Hudson and holistically minded yoga session led by Mel Phillips.
-Participants learned more about SoapBox's work, holistic health and self care, how systems of oppression impact our everyday and how to challenge them, all while getting a well-rounded workout!
-The event also included a post-workout meal and juices from community-minded and community-focused Kitchfix and Eenji Juice.
+SoapBox and CrossTown Fitness partnered to create these workout fundraiser events pairing an anti-oppressive, liberatory-minded high-intensity interval training (HIIT) workout led by SoapBox and CrossTown’s Caullen Hudson and holistically minded yoga session led by Mel Phillips.
+Participants learn more about SoapBox's work, holistic health and self care, how systems of oppression impact our everyday and how to challenge them, all while getting a well-rounded workout!
+The events also include post-workout meals and juices from community-minded and community-focused Kitchfix and Eenji Juice as well as discussions lead by SoapBox collaborators such as Judges Matter and American Constitution Society.
 Participants also received a 14-day unlimited pass to all CrossTown Fitness locations.

 MARCH 1-4, 2018